stoplightio/elements/docs/getting-started/dev-portal/introduction.md

 ## Introduction to Elements Dev Portal

-Elements comes in two flavours, the basic package which only covers a single API, and Elements Dev Portal, which is backed by Stoplight Platform and can do many many things.
+Elements Dev Portal is backed by the Stoplight Platform and can do many many things.

 - Support multiple APIs
 - Markdown Articles